Doug Koop

 Doug Koop (born 22 July 1960) is a former Australian rules footballer who played with South Melbourne, North Melbourne and Melbourne in the Victorian Football League (VFL).

-Koop, a utility, played 15 games in three seasons at South Melbourne.
+Recruited from Federal League and future VFA club Springvale, Koop, a utility, played 15 games in three seasons from 1979 at South Melbourne.
 He had perhaps his best match in 1980, against Carlton at Princes Park, when he had 22 disposals and kicked four goals.

 He spent 1982 to 1984 in the SANFL playing with Woodville and then returned to the VFL at North Melbourne.
-Koop only made two appearances for North Melbourne in 1985 and just three more in 1986 before switching to Melbourne.
+Koop only made two appearances for North Melbourne in 1985 and three more in 1986 before switching to Melbourne.

-It was at Melbourne that he got selected most regularly and despite playing in both of his club's semi-final wins of 1987 and 1988, he missed each of the preliminary finals.
+It was at Melbourne that he got selected most regularly and despite playing in both of his club’s semi-final wins of 1987 and 1988, he missed each of the preliminary finals.
+Koop would remain at Melbourne in 1989, but did not play a senior game, and for 1990 he returned to his former club in the VFA.

-Koop is coach of the Officer Football club, previously having coached Cranbourne and Frankston YCW.
+Koop coached at the Cranbourne and Frankston YCW clubs, before joining the Officer Kangaroos in 2017.
+In mid-2022, Koop was sacked without warning prior to a midweek training session.